 Medical Student Education

 Students are taught the basics of image interpretation and the most common radiologic life threatening emergencies.
-Students are familiarized with the ACR appropriateness criteria to facilitate appropriate utilization of radiologic resources regardless of the clinical specialty they wish to pursue.
+Students are familiarized with the American College of Radiology (ACR) appropriateness criteria to facilitate appropriate utilization of radiologic resources regardless of the clinical specialty they wish to pursue.
 Many students also participate in the various research opportunities offered through our department.

-We also provide opportunities for many international students who are interested in exploring a radiology elective with us.
-Please contact Brooke Rawson (firstname.lastname@example.org) in the medical school to enroll in any of the electives.
+We also provide opportunities for international students who are interested in exploring a radiology elective with us, through the Vagelos College of Physicians and Surgeons Visiting Student Program.

 Diagnostic Radiology Elective: Diagnostic Radiology